Dynamic Graphics

 In September 2004, a stupid situation developed when a woman from Dynamic Graphics named Patricia Mann started fussing at me over an unpaid bill.

 Patricia Mann had first called the dance studio in late August 2004 to complain about a missing payment.
-My ex-wife Judy Archer answered the call herself and said she would handle it.
 At the time, I was just two months away from my 20th anniversary of subscribing to the Dynamic Graphics art service.
-If Judy promised Ms. Mann she would pay the bill, she meant it.
+My ex-wife Judy Archer took the call and said she would handle it.
 Judy paid all of our bills promptly.

 Any glance at our perfect twenty year payment record with Dynamic Graphics would show we were good customers.
-But they didn't trust us - a couple days later I received the first fax my business had gotten in the past three years.
-I had forgotten anyone even had the correct phone number!!
+But DG didn't trust us.
+Two days after the collection phone call, we received the first fax my business had gotten in the past three years.
+I had forgotten anyone even had the correct phone number for the fax machine!!
+I didn't even know the number myself.
 The fax said we owed Dynamic Graphics $180 for an unpaid bill. $180 was payment for one month.

 I went to the checkbook and noticed that Judy had just sent in a payment for the same amount.
-At the time, I incorrectly assumed this was the bill Ms. Mann was talking about.
+That's when I made a mistake.
+I incorrectly assumed this was the same bill Ms. Mann was talking about.
 So I quit worrying about the bill.

 One week later I received an email from Ms. Mann inquiring about the unpaid bill.